yssource/crp/src/idioms/data_modeling/concepts.md

 ## Required traits and ergonomics

-In the above examples, the function requiring a trait was defined like the following.
+In the above examples, the function requiring a trait was defined using a generic type `T` with a separate requirement that `T` is a `Shape`, like this:

 <div class="comparison">